kylespadaro-zz/WWDC-2017/README.md

 I an considering making a version of this for the iOS App Store after WWDC called Yaco.
 Why Yaco?
 It's a random name I thought of just now as I'm typing this.

+I removed the files because they got split during upload.
+I will put them back into the playground ile and re-upload it within a few hours.

 Please don't copy this playground.
 If you do, Apple will consider your application to be fabricated and you will be disqualified.

 :)